nunoi/nunoi.github.io/sims/ac.md

     <figcaption>Left: Nissan GT-R at Nordschleife.
 Right: Detail of Porsche 919</figcaption>
 </figure>

 It is currently finished, its developer (Kunos) has stated that they will not release new content for AC.
 They are currently working on  Assetto Corsa Competizione which uses a new graphics engine and features day-night cycles, rain and other improvements.
-Unfortunately it only features cars and a few tracks from Blancpain GT Series.
+Unfortunately it only features cars and a few tracks from Blancpain GT Series and its moddability is currently in doubt.

 <figure class="half">
     <a href="https://i.imgur.com/t9GqJjl.jpg"><img src="https://i.imgur.com/t9GqJjl.jpg"></a>